 \subsection{Group-wise Learned Step-size Quantization}

 To enable efficient low-bit inference, we employ QAT with learned step sizes~\cite{esser2019learned}.
-Unlike PTQ methods that fix scales after calibration, our approach treats quantization scales as learnable parameters that are jointly optimized with model weights during distillation.
+Unlike PTQ methods that fix quantization scales after calibration, our method treats the scales as learnable parameters and optimizes them jointly with model weights under the distillation objective.

-\textbf{Group-wise Quantization.} VLMs exhibit heterogeneous weight distributions across layers and channels due to their multimodal nature~\cite{wang2024q,guo2025speed}.
-Per-tensor quantization is too coarse to capture this heterogeneity, while channel-wise quantization still misses fine-grained variations within channels.
-Drawing inspiration from microscaling (MX) formats~\cite{rouhani2023microscaling}, which employ per-block shared scales to balance granularity and efficiency, we adopt group-wise quantization that partitions weights into small groups with independent scale factors.
-For a weight matrix $W \in \mathbb{R}^{d_{\text{out}} \times d_{\text{in}}}$, we flatten it to a 1D vector and partition it into $G$ contiguous groups of size $g$ (default $g=128$):
+\textbf{Group-wise Quantization.} VLM weights exhibit heterogeneous distributions across layers and channels due to their multimodal structure~\cite{wang2024q,guo2025speed}.
+Per-tensor quantization is often too coarse to capture such variation, while channel-wise quantization still ignores fine-grained differences within each channel.
+Inspired by microscaling formats~\cite{rouhani2023microscaling}, we adopt group-wise quantization, which partitions weights into contiguous groups and assigns each group an independent scale.